micahcochran/cs621-final-project/README.md

 System Requirements:
 * Vagrant (developed on version 2.2.6)
-* a hypervisor - I used Virtualbox  (developed on version 6.1.34)
+* a hypervisor - developed using Virtualbox  (developed on version 6.1.34)

 ### From the console